InVesalius

 Main Features of MeshLab

-• Integration with other 3D software and tools
+• Integration with other tools and software, such as 3D scanners and CAD programs

 Installation Guide